A case against killing spiders | EarthSky.org

 If you truly can’t stand that spider in your house, apartment, garage, or wherever, instead of smashing it, try to capture it and release it outside.
 It’ll find somewhere else to go, and both parties will be happier with the outcome.

-Matt Bertone, Extension Associate in Entomology, North Carolina State University This article was originally published on The Conversation.
+Matt Bertone, Extension Associate in Entomology, North Carolina State University This article was originally published in .
 Read the original article.
-Bottom line: An entomologist makes a case against killing spiders in your home.
+Bottom line: Should you kill spiders in your home?
+An entomologist says no, and explains why not.
+Members of the EarthSky community - including scientists, as well as science and nature writers from across the globe - weigh in on what's important to them.
+Photo by Robert Spurlock.

 Matt Bertone, Extension Associate in Entomology, North Carolina State University